johnkerl/miller/go/src/miller/lib/README.md

   * See also [here](http://johnkerl.org/miller/doc/reference.html#Arithmetic) for the semantics of Miller arithmetic, which the `Mlrval` class implements.
 * Since a Mlrval can be of type array-of-mlrval or map-string-to-mlrval, a Mlrval is suited for JSON decoding/encoding.

-# Lrec
+# Mlrmap

-`lib.Lrec` is the sequence of key-value pairs which represents a Miller record.
-The key-lookup mechanism is optimized for Miller read/write usage patterns -- please see `lrec.go` for more details.
+`lib.Mlrmap` is the sequence of key-value pairs which represents a Miller record.
+The key-lookup mechanism is optimized for Miller read/write usage patterns -- please see `mlrmap.go` for more details.

 It's also an ordered map structure, with string keys and Mlrval values.
 This is used within Mlrval itself.